ppy/osu-wiki/news/2018/2018-01-23-beatmap-spotlights-december-2017.md

 [![](/wiki/shared/news/2018-01-23-beatmap-spotlights-december-2017/kimi-to-gelaende.jpg)](https://osu.ppy.sh/beatmapsets/543243)

-This month, veteran mapper ::Zero\1\1wind::{ user=1822830 } brings his third SHISAMO set to the ranked section - Kimi to Gelaende .
+This month, veteran mapper ::Zero__wind::{ user=1822830 } brings his third SHISAMO set to the ranked section - Kimi to Gelaende .
 This map features several clever uses of stacking based patterns and a highly refined handle on cursor movement.
 The lower difficulties follow suit with a similarly impressive design, leading to a highly enjoyable and rewarding experience for players of all skill levels.

 [![](/wiki/shared/news/2018-01-23-beatmap-spotlights-december-2017/byakuya-gensoutan.jpg)](https://osu.ppy.sh/beatmapsets/667097)

 Winning the 5th Pending Cup, an annual mapping contest that attracts experienced mappers globally, ::Chaoslitz::{ user=3621552 } brings us a marvellous collection of top-quality entries!
-Additionally, as the mapper of the top difficulty, ::yf\1bmp::{ user=1243669 } vividly expresses the song with well-organized patterns and incredible hitsounding.
+Additionally, as the mapper of the top difficulty, ::yf_bmp::{ user=1243669 } vividly expresses the song with well-organized patterns and incredible hitsounding.
 Still, don't forget to check out all the difficulties if you are a fan of diversity, as both technical and aim-heavy styles are included in this mapset!

 ### osu!taiko